subtotechnoblade/Optimizers/README.md

 - [x] Muon Optimizer: A SOTA optimizer for large models.
 It applies gradient orthogonalization (via Newton-Schulz iteration) specifically to 2D weight matrices, leading to significant efficiency gains and improved stability.

-## ⏳ On the Workbench (Planned Features)
 Gradient Add-ons & Techniques

-- [ ] GrokFast: A gradient filter designed to accelerate "grokking".
+- [x] GrokFast: A gradient filter designed to accelerate "grokking".
 It works by amplifying the slow-varying, low-frequency components of the gradients, which are linked to generalization.

-- [ ] OrthoGrad: A gradient projection technique for "grokking".
+- [x] OrthoGrad: A gradient projection technique for "grokking".
 From the Grokking at the Edge of Numerical Stability, orthograd combats the naive loss minimization problem.

 # 📖 Docs